The Last Fiction

-The Last Fiction (آخرین داستان) is an animated film adaptation of the story of "Zahhak", a page from the historical identity of Iranians and one of the central tales of Shahnameh by Ferdowsi.
+The Last Fiction (آخرین داستان) is an independent animated film adaptation of the story of "Zahhak", a page from the historical identity of Iranians and one of the central tales of Shahnameh by Ferdowsi.
 Ashkan Rahgozar is the director of The Last Fiction.
 The main idea of the recounting of this tale is to lend a different perspective to the legends and heroes of ancient Iranians.
 Production started in 2010, and since then over 100 animators have worked on the film.